techgirlgeek/local_dev/README.md

     1. If your vagrant up fails, or you want to refresh any of your installs, do the following:
     2. vagrant provision site.dev

-Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh {site}`.
+Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh {site.dev}`.

 ### Sandbox Installs